BioBoost/interactive-sound-board-ESP/README.md

 tools -> board manager -> esp32
 We install the ESP32 by Espressif Systems

-Than we chose ur board: In tools -> board -> ESP32 arduino -> ESP32c3 Dev module
+Than we chose ur board: In tools -> board -> ESP32 arduino -> ESP32c3 Dev module.

 ### how to install